-Michael Newdow looks down at the fax copy of the Supreme Court's ruling preserving the phrase "one nation under God" in the Pledge of Allegiance outside his Sacramento, Calif., home Monday, June 14, 2004.
+Michael Newdow looks down at the fax copy of the Supreme Court's ruling preserving the phrase "one nation under God" in the Pledge of Allegiance outside his California home in 2004.
 The court said Newdow could not sue to ban the pledge from his daughter's school and others because he did not have legal authority to speak for her.
-Newdow is in a protracted custody suit with the girl's mother.
 (AP Photo/Rich Pedroncelli, used with permission from The Associated Press.)

 Writing for the Supreme Court, Justice John Paul Stevens, joined by Justices Anthony M. Kennedy, David H. Souter, Ruth Bader Ginsburg, and Stephen G. Breyer, stated that since the state courts had not yet clarified Newdow’s standing and custodial status, “the prudent course is for the federal court to stay its hand rather than to reach out to resolve a weighty question of federal constitutional law.”

 Phrase does not transform recitation into religious exercise

 Both Rehnquist and Thomas asserted that the phrase “under God,” added by Congress in 1954, did not transform recitation of the pledge into a religious exercise or create an establishment of religion.